 I have often emphasised that each type of burner has its own specially designed glass chimney.
 We will get to know the different types of glass chimneys in the next subchapters.
 We will name the different glass chimneys with their typical designation so that we know from the outset which shape we are dealing with.

 However, there are glass chimneys of different sizes within the same type, because their dimensions have to be adapted to the respective burner.
 Therefore, it is important for the characterisation to also specify the relevant dimensions of a chimney.
 First and foremost, this includes the fitter diameter, which immediately specifies which burner size this chimney fits.
 Secondly, the height of a chimney is important, because there are chimneys of different heights with the same fitter size.
 A third important parameter is the diameter of the bulge, if the chimney has a bulge.
-I will describe the relevance of just this size in the chapter Shades and shade holders.
-The Kosmos, Reform Kosmos, Shoulder and Bottle-shaped chimneys do not have a bulge that is wider than their fitter.
+I will describe the relevance of just this size in the chapter Shades and Shade Holders.
+The Kosmos, Shoulder and Bottle-shaped chimneys do not have a bulge that is wider than their fitter.
 On the other hand, the chimneys for flat burners and Matador chimneys have a bulge that is in any case wider than their fitter.

 The most common glass chimneys with and without bulge (shown in their correct size ratio to each other - Top row: marks of the chimneys shown)